VSchnapka/modelfree-protein15n/README.md

 # modelfree-protein15n
-Simple flexible model free analysis framework for protein backbone amide 15N NMR spin relaxation rates
+Model-Free analysis framework for protein backbone amide 15N NMR spin relaxation rates.

-The tool is flexible enough to allow spin relaxation data fitting with a chosen number of dynamic modes and the fixing of given variables.
+This tool fits the relaxation data to a multi-Lorentzian spectral density function.
+One can choose the number of Lorentzians (dynamic modes) for the fit.
 Typically, one can perform 1, 2, and 3 dynamic mode MF analysis and see which model is most relevant for the data.
-IMPACT analysis is also possible.
+IMPACT analysis is also possible by fixing the correlation times and fitting the amplitudes.

 ## Relevant litterature